 Finding Out Where to Access Onboard Diagnostic Tools

-Some computers will have an accessible program within Windows that runs inside the operating system.
-However, most tools are accessed when the computer is first powered on, during what is know as the “POST” process.
+Some computers will have an accessible program within Windows that runs inside the operating system affecting system performance.
+However, most tools are accessed when the computer is first powered on, during what is known as the “POST” process.

 The best way to figure out how to get into and utilize your computer’s hardware testing tools is with a Google search.
 Simply plug in your computer info like so:

 Either look around the case of your computer find the model number or find it by using System Information – the quickest way to get there is by pressing CTRL + R to pull up the Run dialog then type misinfo32 and press Enter.
 You should see your computer model in the System Model field, unless you have a custom-built machine.
 Enter this info into Google as pictured above and one of the first few results should show where to access the diagnostics.

 Generally, you’ll need to reboot your system and press a button to access a menu where you’ll find diagnostic tools.
 For example, on the PC used to write this article, tools are accessed by pressing Esc as the computer boots, followed by F2, then selecting the hardware test option from the menu.

 After the process concludes, you’ll see information about the status of the components tested.
 It’s best to write this info down (or take a clear picture of the screen with your phone) as most systems write this information to a volume that’s not easily accessible while inside Windows.
 As seen above, I had to pull the information from my test using PowerShell.
 If you’d like to do the same, follow the instructions from this short video to learn how to read text files stored in hidden volumes.

 When the hardware test concludes, a results screen should tell you the exact nature of the failure.
 Though this doesn’t appear in the log seen in the last image of the previous section, I can Google these entries to learn the meaning of the code.
 However, I know the failure codes are related to the hard drive, which explains why this computer seizes up.